1Crazymoney/grant-program/applications/MemeFlateLtd.md

 ### Overview

-Please provide the following:

-## - A brief description of the project.

 The part Decentralized MemeFlate2.0 platform is essentially a freelance marketplace for digital and local services.
 The marketplace acts as a medium, offering Freelancers, buyers and visitors a unique experience that is designed to gain more user interaction whilst browsing and open the world to mass adoption of payments made in cryptocurrencies with a diverse eco-system of token with relatable utilities for the everyday person.

-## - An indication of why your team is interested in creating this project within the VeChain Ecosystem.

 The MemeFlate project, all though heavily deveploped on the BSC network lacks the support from the network itself in assisting develop smaller projects such as MemeFlate.
 By building and completeing the project on the VeChain network MemeFlate would gain, support, much needed resources and a chance to network with relevant projects and platforms.